 - Other cards may be supported on Red Hat’s discretion.

 In Red Hat Enterprise Linux, we follow the pcsc-lite upstream project in regards to smart card reader hardware support.
 Most CCID compatible readers will work without any issue.
 Red Hat will periodically update the USB identifiers from the upstream project into our

 pcsc-lite-ccid driver.
 Furthermore, additional readers may be supported on Red Hat’s discretion.
 The following list of smart card readers are tested and verified by Red Hat:

 - Omnikey 3121 ( must be part number R31210399 for the SC650 card )

 Which PKCS#11 drivers are available

-In RHEL8 smart cards are accessed via the OpenSC PKCS#11 module.
+In RHEL8 and newer smart cards are accessed via the OpenSC PKCS#11 module.
 Note that for several cards which are supported in OpenSC’s upstream documentation that do not fall in one of the categories in the supported list above, Red Hat will provide ongoing assistance in a commercially reasonable manner.

 Enabling new cards via OpenSC